 San Roque sits at 109 meters above sea level on a hill looking down across the Bay of Algeciras towards North Africa.
 With a population of approximately 23,000, San Roque lies between the Cadiz municipalities of La Linea de la Concepción and Los Barrios.
 The village sits on top of a hill on to the side of the busy A-7 coast road.
 It is worth stopping to take a look roaun.d

 Situated as it between two continents, the sea and the ocean and three cultures; Spanish, British and Arabic - colours and flavours abound.
 The surrounding area offers spectacular and contrasting landscapes of sea and ocean beaches, as well as lush countryside alive with wild life.
-It is a paradise for those who enjoy water sports, rock climbing, golf, paddle tennis, polo and much more.
-In the municipality of San Roque there are no less than 6 golf courses.
-It is also home to Sotogrande - one of the most luxurious sports and residential developments of Europe - a Mecca for golfers and polo players.
+It is popular for those who enjoy water sports, rock climbing, golf, paddle tennis, polo and much more.
+In the municipality of San Roque there are six golf courses.
+It is also home to Sotogrande - one of the foremost residential developments of Europe - a Mecca for golfers and polo players.
 West of Sotogrande is also the San Roque Club resort with two golf courses.

 The village of San Roque, with its steep narrow streets and whitewashed houses has maintained a quintessential Andalucian flavour and is a delight to visit.
 The well tended little balconies and wrought iron work grilled windows burst with the colour of well tended plants.
-There is plenty to do within the village of San Roque, with many historical monuments and points of interest, as well as museums and churches, to say nothing of the wonderful local bars and restaurants to keep you going along the way.
+There is plenty to do within the village of San Roque, with many historical monuments and points of interest, as well a museum and churches, to say nothing of the wonderful local bars and restaurants to keep you going along the way.
 Steeped in history and tradition, you will see a piece of real Andalucia.
-Why not begin with a visit to the San Roque bullring, which was built in 1853 and is the fourth oldest in Andalucia.
+Begin with a visit to the San Roque bullring, which was built in 1853 and is the fourth oldest in Andalucia.